KyleNeece/KyleNeece.github.io/content/DND/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20 pt. 2.md

 	- **Make it across roof to elevator**
 		- Daliah: "Civilians are being evacuated, Seelie going in with all they got.
 Train ride to launchpad, thats all.
 Just need to blast through the security measures first"
 - **Hears fighting, describe scene**
-	- "This is the peacekeeper force please stand down"
+	- "This is the peacekeeper force please stand down, we don't want anyone to die today, we just want order and you are breaking universal law"
 	- Peacekeepers versus security versus Seelie court (explain why three way.
 Peacekeepers trying to settle both parties down, guards trying to protect civilians, Seelie court trying to brute force their way through the port to rip it apart and find Daliah), Civilians are caught in the crossfire
 		- Get to the Selune terminal, run through crossfire.
 			- Make it too ransacked lounge, via door.